grafana/phlare/docs/sources/operators-guide/configure-agent/language-support/nodejs.md

 weight: 30
 ---

+# NodeJS

-# How to add NodeJS profiling to your application
+## How to add NodeJS profiling to your application

 To start profiling a NodeJS application, you need to include the npm module in your app:
 ```